venturedesigner/form-example-vue/README.md

 ### Birthdate

 We should ask our users for their birthday.
-Remember we don't accept any user less than 18 years old.
+Remember we don't accept any user under 18 years old.

 ### Terms and Conditions check